jhcook/agentic-rag/docs/openai_assistants_capabilities.md

 - [ ] Google Gemini - Drive/Gmail integration
 ```

-All three use the same local FAISS index for documents.
+All three use the same local pgvector index for documents.
 Only the LLM changes.

 ---